pilotmoon/PopClip-Extensions/README.md

 #### Network access from JavaScript

-PopClip provides its own implementation of XMLHttpRequest.
+PopClip provides its own implementation of XMLHttpRequest (XHR).
 To use it, you need to include the `network` entitlement in the `entitlements` field of the config file.

-PopClip is also bundled with a few libraries from npm, including the HTTP library [axios](https://axios-http.com/docs/intro), which you can load using `const axios = require('axios')`.
-This is a lot easier to use than XMLHttpRequest!
+PopClip is also bundled with the HTTP library [axios](https://axios-http.com/docs/intro), which you can load using `const axios = require('axios')`.
+This is a lot easier to use than XHR!

+Some limitations to be aware of:

-Due to macOS's App Transport Security, PopClip can only access https URLs.
-Attempting to access http URLs results in a network error from XMLHttpRequest.
+- Due to macOS's App Transport Security, PopClip can only access https URLs.
+Attempting to access http URLs results in a network error from XHR.
+- PopClip's implementation of XHR currently can only download text MIME types.
+Binary data will fail.

-Here's an example extension snippet that downloads a selected URL's contents as text, and copies it to the clipboard:
+Here's an example extension snippet that downloads a selected URL's contents, and copies it to the clipboard:

 ```yaml
 # popclip JS network example